neuro4ml/neuro4ml.github.io/Week_1/1-Neuron_Structure.md

 In the first week we're going to focus on neurons - which are thought to be the brain's primary processing units.
 We'll cover 3 topics:

-* Neuron structure
+* Neuron structure.
-* Neuron function
+* Neuron function.
-* How we can model neurons mathematically and simulate them in code
+* How we can model neurons mathematically and simulate them in code.

 ## Sensorimotor transformation